 It’s exterior season!
 Even though your house might still have snow all around it and you can’t call the painter quite yet, I know you’re thinking about colours.
+Don’t miss this important step BEFORE you choose exterior colour.

 I am starting to receive Ask Maria questions for exteriors, and I get it.
 You want to spruce up your home’s curb appeal, maybe introduce a new siding or trim, or perhaps you’re considering a bright and bold front door colour for spring.
 Maybe you have no idea how to coordinate with your brick or stonework.
 You’re here because you know I can look at your house and know exactly what you should do to make it look its best, but let’s clear something up first: I need to let y’all know that I will not be posting Ask Maria exterior questions.